-During the initial phase of BUDGET IT, communication and dissemination activities have concentrated on establishing projects' visual identity with the proposals of consortium partners and planning the materials needed for the website and social media.
-In addition, during the kick off (online) and first project meeting in Alicante, activities are organized to kick off the project dissemination and communication but also to help establish the exploitation and sustainability according to the planned strategies.
+During the initial phase of BUDGET-IT, communication and dissemination activities concentrated on establishing projects' visual identity with the proposals of consortium partners and planning the materials needed for the website and social media.
+In addition, during the kick off meeting (online) and first face to face project meeting in Alicante, activities were organized to kick off the project dissemination and communication but also to help establish the exploitation and sustainability according to the planned strategies.

-https://ec.europa.eu/research/participants/docs/h2020-funding-guide/imgs/quick-guide_diss-expl_en.pdf
+https://ec.europa.eu/research/participants/docs/h2020-funding-guide/imgs/quick-guide diss-expl en.pdf